Aloxe-Corton wine

 Vineyards on the outskirts of the village of Aloxe-Corton.
 These vineyards are classified as Premier Cru.

 A bottle of Aloxe-Corton wine.

 Aloxe-Corton wine (/fr/) is produced in the communes of Aloxe-Corton and Ladoix-Serrigny in Côte de Beaune of Burgundy.
 The appellation d'origine contrôlée (AOC) Aloxe-Corton may be used for red and white wine with respectively Pinot noir and Chardonnay as the main grape variety.
 The production consists of almost only red wine, around 98 per cent, and only around two per cent white wine.
 The southern and eastern side of the Corton hill is located in the commune of Aloxe-Corton, including vineyards of all three Grand Cru AOCs of the hill; Corton, Corton-Charlemagne and Charlemagne, and its northeastern part in the commune of Ladoix-Serrigny.
 The major part of the Corton hill is located within Aloxe-Corton.
 The AOC was created in 1938.

 In 2008, there was 117.78 ha of vineyard surface in production for Aloxe-Corton wine at village and Premier Cru level, and 4,382 hectoliter of wine was produced, of which 4,301 hectoliter red wine and 81 hectoliter white wine.
 Only some 1.40 ha of this area was used for the white wines in 2007.
 The total amount produced corresponds to close to 600,000 bottles, of which around 10,000 bottles of white wine.

 For white wines, the AOC regulations allow both Chardonnay and Pinot blanc to be used, but most wines are 100% Chardonnay.
-The AOC regulations also allow up to 15 per cent total of Chardonnay, Pinot blanc and Pinot gris as accessory grapes in the red wines, but this not very often practiced.
+The AOC regulations also allow up to 15 per cent total of Chardonnay, Pinot blanc and Pinot gris as accessory grapes in the red wines, but this is not very often practiced.
 The allowed base yield is 40 hectoliter per hectare of red wine and 45 hectoliter per hectare for white wine.
 The grapes must reach a maturity of at least 10.5 per cent potential alcohol for village-level red wine, 11.0 per cent for village-level white wine and Premier Cru red wine, and 11.5 per cent for Premier Cru white wine.

 Aloxe-Corton is featured in the Fawlty Towers episode The Hotel Inspectors.